-Within a family, it is often easy to get caught up in small issues that are irritating, but have little long-term impact on our teens.
-We need to learn how to assess our child’s level of struggle and determine what is considered a core (root) problem that could require therapy, and what might only be a symptom or something typical of all teenagers.
-As parents we want to make sure that we are addressing behavior with the right approach, and getting to the root of the problem if behaviors are unusually problematic for the child’s future.
+Within a family, it is often easy to get caught up in small issues that are irritating but have little long-term impact on our teens.
+We need to learn how to assess our child’s level of struggle and determine what is considered a core (root) problem that could require therapy and what might only be a symptom or something typical of all teenagers.
+As parents, we want to make sure that we address behavior with the right approach and get to the root of the problem if behaviors are unusually problematic for the child’s future.

 Here are five strong signals that teens have become unsteady and are potentially headed for a fall.

 Root Issue: Guilt, shame, and lack of open and accepting communications with family members.